 The Board considers itself a conservative fiduciary, placing greatest emphasis on quality of investments and consistency in return.
-Despite this conservative posture, the Board still believes that investments should perform in such a manner that the rate of return over a five-year period, net of management fees, should exceed the recognized market indices for the various asset vehicles.
+Despite this conservative posture, the Board still believes that actively managed investments should perform in such a manner that the rate of return over a five-year period, net of management fees, should exceed the recognized market indices for the various asset vehicles.
+Those investments placed with passive managers shall match the appropriate indices.
 Specifically:

-Fixed income returns are expected to exceed the Lehman Aggregate Bond Index;
+Managers of portfolios assigned to invest in fixed income securities are expected to exceed the Barclays Aggregate Bond Index;

-Equity managers of portfolios containing primarily domestic large capitalized firms are expected to exceed the Standard and Poor's 500 Stock Composite Index;
+Equity managers of portfolios assigned to invest primarily in domestic large capitalized firms are expected to exceed the Standard and Poor's 500 Stock Composite Index over the long-term and a style specific index over the short and intermediate time periods;

-Equity managers of portfolios containing primarily domestic small capitalized firms are expected to exceed the Russell 2,000 Index
+Equity managers of portfolios assigned to invest primarily in domestic small capitalized firms are expected to exceed the Russell 2000 Index over the long-term and a style specific index over the short and intermediate time periods,

-Equity managers of portfolios containing non-domestic firms are expected to exceed the S&P/Citigroup BMI World Ex-U.S. Equity Index; and
+Equity managers of portfolios assigned to invest in non-domestic firms headquartered in the Broad Developed Markets are expected to exceed the S&P/Citigroup BMI World Ex-U.S. Equity Index over the long-term and a style specific index over the short and intermediate time periods;